readysettech/docs-old/docs/reference/cli/index.md

 !!! note

-    The ReadySet CLI is relevant only for users running ReadySet themselves.
     Users on ReadySet Cloud get a fully-managed deployment of ReadySet and do not need to run `readyset` commands.

 ## Commands